 Your puppy needs a place of its own.
 Provide a clean box, bed or basket in a warm, draft-free area.
 Soft, washable bedding will help make your pup cosy.

 Initially feed the pup what it is used to being fed.
 Gradually change to the diet you want it on.
-A high quality puppy food such as Nutrience will ensure that all your pup’s nutrient requirements are met.
-To help maintain healthy teeth and gums feed a raw bone once or twice a week.
+A high quality puppy food such as Delicate Care, Australian University developed and Ziwi Peak will ensure that all your pup’s nutrient requirements are met.
 Remember that meat only is an inadequate and unbalanced diet for a dog of any age.
-We can provide you with a recipe for a balanced home cooked diet if you like.

 Under 12 weeks feed three or four meals a day.
 After 6 months, one or two meals a day are best.

 Ensure access to fresh water at all times.
 Milk (Pet’s Own, Pet Plus) can be offered to young pups.

 We design a nutrition plan together with you; taking into consideration breed, age, nutritional requirements, life style and budget.

 A complete vaccination programme at 6, 12 and 16 weeks (or as advised for your pup) is vital to ensure protection against the potentially fatal diseases Distemper, Hepatitis, Parvoviral Enteritis, Leptospirosis and the highly contagious disease Kennel Cough.
 Your dog will need booster vaccinations every year, at the time of its annual health check.

 To minimize vaccination protocols we also offer titer testing.